 Drawn-out sentences will be the death of many students.
-Some sentences need to be complex, but the longer your sentences, the higher the chance of you making a grammatical error.
+Some sentences need to be complicated.
+The longer your sentences, though, the higher the chance of you making a grammatical error.
 That does not mean all your sentences should be seven words, that is almost impossible in academic writing.
 You just need to be conscious of the length of your sentences.

 Ask yourself the following question: could I have written that sentence more concisely?
 If the answer to that question is yes, dig deeper, and see how you can condense your sentence to make it more powerful.